§ 3001. Definitions

 (9) "Institution of higher education" means a university, professional school, or other institution of higher learning that:

-(A) in the United States, is regionally accredited by bodies approved by the Council on Postsecondary Accreditation of the United States Department of Education;
+(A) in the U.S., is regionally accredited by bodies approved by the Council on Postsecondary Accreditation of the United States Department of Education;

 (B) in Canada, holds a membership in the Association of Universities and Colleges of Canada; or